bjompen/PSSecretScanner/README.md

 Super simple passwordscanner built using PowerShell.

-Scan your repos for accidentily exposed secrets using PowerShell.
+Scan your code, files, folders, and repos for accidentily exposed secrets using PowerShell.

 ## Features